bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nash.md

 * He recently heard of the unsolved problem about imbedding a Riemannian manifold isometrically in Euclidean space, felt that this was his sort of thing, provided the problem were sufficiently worthwhile to justify his efforts; so he proceeded to write to everyone in the math society to check on that, was told that it probably was, and proceeded to announce that he had solved it, modulo details, and told Mackey he would like to talk about it at the Harvard colloquium.
 * So it is generally conceded he is getting nowhere and making an even bigger ass of himself than he has been previously supposed by those with less insight than myself.
 * But we've got him and saved ourselves the possibility of having gotten a real mathematician.
-* He's a bright guy but conceited as Hell, childish as Wiener, hasty as X, obstreperous as Y, for arbitrary X and Y.
 * Ambrose, the author of this letter, and Nash had rubbed each other the wrong way for a while.
 * They had played silly pranks on each other and Ambrose seems not to have been able to ignore Nash's digs in the way others had learned to do.
 * From 1952 Nash had taught at the Massachusetts Institute of Technology but his teaching was unusual (and unpopular with students) and his examining methods were highly unorthodox.